Nicolas Mahut: 2020: Three Titles

-2021: Four more titles including second French Open and ATP Finals doubles titles
+2021: Four more titles including second French Open and ATP Finals titles

 Mahut continued partnering with Pierre-Hugues Herbert to play at the 2021 French Open where the pair won it for the second time in their career beating Alexander Bublik and Andrey Golubev in the final.
 The home favorites saved three match points en route to the final defeating second seeds Juan Sebastián Cabal/Robert Farah.
 They then defeated Alexander Bublik and Andrey Golubev to claim their second French Open doubles title.

 Mahut and Herbert continued their partnership at the 2021 Queen's Club Championships.
 They won the championships for the third time, beating Reilly Opelka and John Peers in straight sets.
 The pairing, however, had less success at the 2021 Wimbledon Championships – despite beating Facundo Bagnis and Albert Ramos Viñolas in the first round, Mahut and Herbert were forced to forfeit their second round match against Fabrice Martin and Jérémy Chardy, due to a thigh injury sustained by Herbert.

 Mahut represented France at the Olympics.
 He entered the men's doubles, with Pierre-Hugues Herbert, and the mixed doubles, with Kristina Mladenovic.
 However, Mahut lost both of his first round matches in straight sets; losing to the British pair Andy Murray and Joe Salisbury in the men's doubles, and the Russian pair and eventual finalists Elena Vesnina and Aslan Karatsev in the mixed doubles.

 After an unsatisfactory American hard court swing, Mahut played at the 2021 US Open with Pierre-Hugues Herbert, they reached the quarterfinals, after three wins.
 They lost to 8th seeds John Peers and Filip Polášek.

 In October, Mahut paired up with fellow French player Fabrice Martin for the 2021 European Open.
 They won the title by beating the Dutch pair of Wesley Koolhof and Jean-Julien Rojer, for the loss of only one game.

 Following that win, Mahut paired up Pierre-Hugues Herbert again, for the 2021 Rolex Paris Masters.
 After navigating through 3 matches, including the 6th seeds John Peers and Filip Polášek, they lost in the final against Tim Pütz and Michael Venus on a match tiebreak, 9–11.

 Next, Mahut and Herbert played in the 2021 ATP Finals, as one of the eight best teams of the year.
 They navigated through the group stage, for the loss of only one match to Rajeev Ram and Joe Salisbury.
 In the semifinals, they beat Marcel Granollers and Horacio Zeballos to advance to their third ATP Finals final.
 In the final, they successfully avenged their loss to Ram and Salisbury in the group stage, winning in straight sets.
 This was their second title as a pair at the season ending finale.